RBI Staff - Baseball Instructors

 Coach Sullivan was a standout player at Foxboro High School, having been named Captain in 2002.
 In that same year, Coach Sullivan was named team defensive MVP as a catcher and was the starting pitcher in the Hockomock All-Star game.
 He led his team in At-Bats, Hits, Doubles, Runs, RBI, Walks, Stolen Bases, E.R.A., and Opponent’s Batting Average.
 Coach Sullivan ended his stellar high school career with a 2.32 E.R.A.
 As a member of the Foxboro Post 93 Legion baseball team in 2001, Coach Sullivan hit .370 and lead his team to 17 straight wins, a District Title, and a Sectional Finals appearance.
-Coach Sullivan went on to play for Framingham State College as a pitcher and catcher from 2003 - 04.
-Coach Sullivan was the Freshman Baseball coach at Foxboro HS and the Varsity pitching coach from 2007-2010.
-Coach Sullivan has also been a coach in the Foxboro Diamond League (Ages 16-18) since 2005.
-He led his team to a championship in 2005 and a finals appearance in 2008.
+Coach Sullivan went on to play for Framingham State College from 03–04.

-Mike Rocco is entering his second year as the Head Baseball Coach at Lesley University in Cambridge.
-Prior to coming to Lesley, he coached at New England Collegiate College (NECC) rival Daniel Webster College in Nashua, New Hampshire.
+Mike Rocco is entering his second year as the Head Baseball Coach at Assumption College (D2).
+Prior to coming to Lesley, he was the head coach at Lesley University, and has coached at New England Collegiate College (NECC), and rival Daniel Webster College in Nashua, New Hampshire.
 Rocco served as the Assistant Coach and Recruiting Coordinator.
 Aside from his recruiting duties, he worked with the hitters and infielders.
 During the summer of 2008, Rocco was an assistant coach with the Keene Swamp Bats of the New England Collegiate Baseball League.
 Before coaching at Daniel Webster, he was a standout at Bryant University as the first baseman for the Bulldogs.
 As a four-year starter, Rocco completed his career as the program leader in games played (204), third in career hits (221) and was the career and season leader in put outs, which he currently holds the NCAA Division II records.
 As a freshman in 2004, Rocco helped lead the Bulldogs to their first ever Division II College World Series appearance in Montgomery, Alabama.
 That season saw him garner Northeast 10 Conference Freshman of the Year honors.
 The following year in 2005, Rocco was a member of the Bryant basketball team that reached the NCAA Division II National Championship game.
 Rocco was named to Northeast 10 All-Conference Team twice and was placed on the Northeast Regional Tournament Team in both 2004 and 2007.
 The Tewksbury, Massachusetts native began his coaching career with the Billerica American Legion program and also served a year on the Lowell American Legion staff.
 He has also served as the Head Coach of the cross country team at Daniel Webster where he guided the Eagles to an NECC championship in 2008, culminating with a berth in the NCAA Regionals and his being named NECC Coach of the Year.
 He has also been named as a member of the Bryant University 'All-Decade Team' as well as being Named Tewksbury High Schools 'Athlete of the Decade' both in 2010.
-Coach Rocco currently resides in South Boston.
-Coach Rocco was recently named the head coach at Assumption College in Worcester, MA.
+Coach Rocco currently resides in Worcester, MA.

 Ryan Healey graduated Stonehill College in 2010 with a degree in American History.
 During his collegiate career as a catcher and first baseman, Ryan helped lead the Skyhawks to the Northeast-10 Championship in his senior year and a bid to the New England Division II Regional.
 Coach Healey played in both the Clark Griffith Summer Collegiate League (Virginia) for the Arlington Diamonds as well as the Augusta Nationals of the Great South Collegiate League (Georgia) playing against many top collegiate prospects.
 Prior to his collegiate career, Ryan was a 4-year Varsity starter at catcher for Lynn English HS in Lynn, MA.
 As a senior in 2006, Ryan collected a multitude of awards including Northeastern Conference All-Star, E-Mass All-Star, Massachusetts State All-Star, and was named the Army National Guard Player of the Year.
 That summer Ryan's Bay State Games team took home the gold medal in addition to winning a North Shore Baseball League title with the Swampscott Sox where he was a teammate of RBI Director Joe Breen.
 After his collegiate career, Ryan became the lead catching and hitting instructor at the Hit-Zone in Swampscott, MA while also coaching the 14U Hit-Zone Hornets and an 18U Prospect team.
 Coach Healey now resides in Norwood and still plays for the Swampscott Sox of the NSBL.